isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

    :align: center

 Thanks everyone!
 Hope you learned something this year.
-I sure did.
+We sure did.
 See you in 2018!

--Sincerely the ISB-CGC team.
+Sincerely, the ISB-CGC team.

 .. _November: